mattgam/MillRightMegaVDocs/source/waiting_for_delivery_section_02_what_to_buy/index.rst

 Tap and Die Sets
 ````````````````
 * `GEARWRENCH 75 Pc.
 Ratcheting Tap and Die Set, SAE/Metric - 3887 <https://amzn.to/3mGb19s/>`_
-* <TODO: INSERT LINK TO HARBOR FREIGHT EQUIVALENT
+* `Harbor Freight SAE & Metric Tap And Die Set, 60 Pc <https://www.harborfreight.com/sae-metric-tap-and-die-set-60-pc-60366.html?_br_psugg_q=tap+and+die+set>`_

    .. note:  This is a great example of where Harbor Frieght is just fine.
 If you are working mostly in wood a high quality set is likely overkill.
 I had to retap several of the holes on my Mega V so having metric and imperial was a big help.

 Measuring and Marking Tools
 ```````````````````````````
 * `Woodgraphic Professional Dual Function Vernier Calipers for Measuring and Marking  <https://amzn.to/3hObQJk>`_

-* TODO - LINK TO BANGGOOD VERSION
+   The Woodraphic tool is one of those tools that surprised me in just how often I use it.
+This tool is great for helping ensure your racks are all evening spaced and for testing positioning of things.

 * `Woodpecker PAOLINI POCKET RULES <https://www.woodpeck.com/ppr-2019.html>`_

-  .. note:: The Woodraphic tool is one of those tools that surprised me in just how often I use it.
-This tool is great for helping ensure your racks are all evening spaced and for testing positioning of things.
+   This is is a fantastic layout tool for Woodworking and not the typically insane pricing from Woodpecker.
+It's a gateway drug though so wallets beware.

 .. _123_blocks:

 1-2-3 blocks